United States Regiments & Batteries > New YorkInfantry

 A portion of the Brigade, with the 1st Minnesota Infantry, occupied a line near the Nicodemus house which it held for a time until, its flank having been again turned, it retired to the woods and fields east of the Hagerstown Pike.

 September 21 Colonel Cogswell was exchanged and released from captivity.
-He was transferred to the 2nd New York Heavy Artillery
+He was transferred to the 2nd New York Heavy Artillery Regiment

-September 22 Moved to Harper’s Ferry, W. Va.
+September 22 Moved to Harper’s Ferry, Virginia.

-October 16-17 Reconnaissance to Charlestown
+October 16-17 Reconnaissance to Charlestown.

 December 12-15